ptmt/ptmt.github.com/posts/2025/return.md

 And technologically, all pieces have always been right here.
 It turns out RSS is great.
 Owning your content feels right.

 The only thing left to solve is me having insufficient writing skill.
-And zero readers.

 ## What makes blog good